Our service is available 24 hours a day, 365 days a year and can help with daily tasks such as:

 - regularly review your service

-- regularly monitor your service to make sure it is running smoothly
+- regularly monitor your service

 - observe staff at work to make sure they are working to best practice standards